rv2442/rv2442/README.md

 - 🌱 I’m currently:
 >1.
 Developing an ADAS System using the Jetson Nano Development Kit (by Nvidia) using Deep Learning.
 >2.
 Developing an Android Application using Flutter which can play a video stream from an IoT Board using AWS IoT.
 >3.
-Upcoming Certifications: LPI: Linux Essentials, Az 204, Az 104, Az 305, AWS SSA.
+Upcoming Certifications: LPI: Linux Essentials, Safetty Certified Level 1, Az 204, Az 104, Az 305, AWS SSA.
 - 💞️ I’m more than happy to collaborate on any projects coming under the aforementioned domains
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-RahulVijan-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rahulv24/)